tmarois/polygon-php-sdk/README.md

-# alpaca-php-sdk
+# polygon-php-sdk
-PHP SDK for the Alpaca Trading and Market API
+PHP SDK for the Polygon Market API